Kambia District

 Kambia District is a district in the North West Province of Sierra Leone.
 Its capital and largest city is the town of Kambia.
 As of the 2015 census, The District had a population of 343,686.
 Kambia District borders the Republic of Guinea to the north, Port Loko District to the south and Karene District to the east.
-The district provides an important Trade route to or from the Sierra Leonean capital Freetown to the Guinean capital Conakry.
+The district provides an important trade route to or from the Sierra Leonean capital Freetown to the Guinean capital Conakry.

 The district occupies a total area of 3,108 km2 and is divided into seven chiefdoms.

 Kambia District is overwhelmingly Muslim majority.
 The population of the district is ethnically diverse.
 Kambia District is home to the largest population of ethnic Susu in Sierra Leone.
 Most of the Susu people in Sierra Leone live in Kambia District.
 The Susu along with the Temne form one of the largest ethnic groups in the district.

 History

 Before the British and Portuguese arrived in Sierra Leone, a farmer and hunter named Pa Kambi settled on the banks of the river where Kambia lies today.
 As other natives from neighboring locales wandered about, they discovered Pa Kambi thriving on his trades.
 They, too, decided to settle down and named the area Kambia, meaning the town of Pa Kambi.

-The Kambia District was formed in 1928 as a split of the now-defunct Karene District and Port Loko District.
+The Kambia District was formed in 1928 as a split of the Karene District and Port Loko District.
 Population in the district has increased steadily over the past 42 years: from 137,806 in 1963, to 155,341 in 1974 to 186,231 in 1985 to the 2004 population of 270,460.